appseconnect/docs/_posts/Workflow-Management/Quickstart/2018-09-19-steps-to-create-your-first-workflow.md

 3. Choose one project.

-4. Go to Workflows section under Account and a new page will  open up.
+4. Go to Workflows section under **Designer** and a new page will open up.

    ![WorkflowPage](/staticfiles/workflow-management/media/WorkflowPage.png)